luna/luna-book/about-luna.md

 This principle was first formulated by Brett Victor, a human-computer interaction visonary.
 Any violation leads [..]

 * **People cannot be limited by the language they are using** People tend to reject any language which obviously limits their expressiveness.
 This is the exact reason why so many WYSIWYG solutions never catch up.
 Website creators, game creators or visual programming languages provide their users with a limited set of predefined, high level components.
-Even if these components could be extended by writing code, the approach feels incomplete and broken by design.
+Even if these components can be extended by writing code, the approach feels incomplete and broken by design.

+Violation of any of these rules always leads to a sub-optimal solution.
+Let's consider the graphic design again.
+Is Photoshop, a WYSIWYG canvas with predefined set of tools, always better than writing HTML and CSS code?
+Arguably.
+While digital canvas, like Photoshop, allows manipulating elements in a WYSIWYG way, it lacks a parametric expressivity delivered for example by HTML, SVG and CSS.
+Let's think about a website design.
+There are five, evenly arranged items in the menu bar.
+If you want to add a new item and change the color palette of the website, all you have to do is to change a single line in HTML and a color declaration in CSS.
+No matter how complex the website is, every element will update automatically.
+Doing the same in Photoshop requires an order of magnitude more time – create a new menu item, use an alignment tool to arrange the elements, manually change the colors and probably re-apply some filters in more complex website areas.
+However, using HTML, SVG and CSS within a text editor to express an artistic vision would hardly be possible because it alienates you from your real creation and breaks the instant feedback loop.
+So would it be possible to invent a better design language than Photoshop or combination of CSS, SVG nd HTML?
+Definitely.

 While choosing the technology stack, developers are afraid of any closed technology, because it will cause their headache sooner than later.